Podcast Stats: Here's How to See How Many Listeners a Podcast Has!

 But even if you're not planning to use your podcast for commercial purposes, it can be satisfying to see how many people are tuning in to hear what you have to say!
 Whatever the reason for wanting to track podcast listenership statistics, the process is relatively simple.

-Tips You Probably Didn't Know: How to See How Many Listeners a Podcast Has
+How to See How Many Listeners Your Podcast Has

-Spotify has grown into a major audio content streaming platform in recent years.
-Over 406 million monthly active users used the platform during Q4 2021.
+Spotify has grown into a major audio content streaming platform in recent years with over 406 million monthly active users.

 Spotify offers a comprehensive set of podcasting tools for both podcasters and listeners.
 It includes an analytics dashboard with detailed information concerning user interaction and listening behavior.
 Thus, knowing how to see how many listeners a podcast has on Spotify is probably the most reliable way to track podcast listenership statistics, because it comes straight from the source.